sagemath/sagewiki_to_gh-2022-10-10/days73.md

  * help people to implement their own projects

-The workshop will start wednesday 04 morning and ends saturday 13 after lunch.
+The workshop will start wednesday 04 morning and ends saturday 07 after lunch.
+It will take place at [[http://www.pmc.gob.mx/|Punto Mexico Conectado @ Oaxaca]] in [[http://www.openstreetmap.org/way/30435874#map=18/17.06483/-96.73348|calzada Madero numero 101]].

 == Previsional schedule ==